sci-42ver/SICP_SDF/sicp_notes.md

   > we will investigate some of its implications in Chapter 3 and *Chapter 4*
 - > In particular, when we address in Chapter 3 the use of procedures with “mutable data,”
 - > We’ll see how to use this as the basis for some fancy numerical tricks in Section 3.5.3.
+- > This style of programming is often called message passing, we will be using it as a basic tool in chapter 3 when we address the issues of modeling and simulation
 ### 4
 - chapter 1 footnote 20
 - > We will return to this issue in section 4.1.6, after we learn more about evaluation.